Mario Desbordes

-Mario Guillermo Desbordes Jiménez (born 15 October 1968) is a Chilean politician and former police officer of Carabineros de Chile.
-He became the Minister of Defense in July 2020.
+Mario Guillermo Desbordes Jiménez (born 15 October 1968) is a Chilean politician and former police officer of Carabineros de Chile who is the mayor-elect of the commune of Santiago.
+He also was Minister of Defense (2020–2021).

 Desbordes previously served as a member of the Chamber of Deputies in Congress and was the president of National Renewal from 2018 to 2020.
 He also held the position of Secretary-General of his political party from 2010 to 2018 and was Undersecretary of Investigations during President Sebastián Piñera's first administration.

-Known for his "social right-wing" project, Desbordes played a key role in the agreement for a plebiscite towards a new constitution to replace the 1980 Constitution in 2019.
-After the agreement, he announced to the press that he would vote "Approve" for a new constitution in the entry plebiscite held on October 25, 2020.
-However, two years later, he chose the "Reject" option in the exit plebiscite due to his dissatisfaction with the proposal from the Constitutional Convention.

 In July 2021, Desbordes finished last in a four-way primary for the Chile Vamos coalition, ending his bid for the presidency.
+Then, in 2024, he was elected as mayor of Santiago Centro.

 Biography

-Early life

 Born in 1968, Desbordes spent part of his childhood in Los Andes, his native town.

 Then, he moved to Santiago, Chile's capital city, where he lived in La Cisterna commune until 1986.

 He completed his elementary school education at E–556 public school of that commune, and finished the high school at A–109 Lycée in El Bosque commune.